 Procedure for International Scholars without SS#

-- Prepare a check requisition for the honorarium (with a copy of event publicity and invitation letter), If the Office of Global Engagement is the fiscal agent paying the honorarium, the Office of Global Engagement will sign the form and then send it to Cheri Jefferson and Christopher Lotito.
+- Prepare a supplier invoice in Workday for the honorarium (with a copy of event publicity and invitation letter),.
 Since there is neither an SSN nor an ITIN, tax will probably be withheld.